The-MAZZTer/electronNetCore/README.md

 Sorry, I can't think of a better name.

+THIS IS A WORK IN PROGRESS.
+Still need to do a lot of work on figuring out how to generate the electron API interface bridging automatically.

 ## What is it?

 This is designed as a replacement for Electron.NET with a focus on improving the development experience for .NET applications leveraging Electron for UI, as well as filling in some of the blind spots Electron.NET has.